Repertoi-e/light-std/README.md

 `free<T>`
 - Also calls the destructor (we are against destructors usually but some syntax-sugar code might rely on that).

-You might be annoyed already but for more philosophy (like why we don't like exceptions, copy or move constructors) you can look at the :TypePolicy:.
+You might be annoyed already but for more philosophy (like why we don't like exceptions, copy or move constructors) you can look at the type policy.

 ### Context and allocators by example